Where are the best places in the state of Ohio?

 Home Values: $338,000 (5th best)

 When you’re looking at things from purely a scientific standpoint, Upper Arlington is by far, the best place in the state of Ohio.

+We’re not saying that places where people are broke and homes lay vacant is a bad thing, inherently.
+But it’s certainly not desirable, right?
+Upper Arlington is the opposite of broke.
 The residents here earn way above the state average in household income, and the homes are almost the most expensive in the state.
 Plus, the unemployment rate is as close to zero as you can get.

 This Columbus suburb has it made.

 CNN once said Powell was one of the best places to live in the United States, and you can see why.
 Not only do the residents all make great livings, there’s essentially no crime in the entire city.
 And the residents are very involved in the community in Powell

 No wonder the population has grown 64% in the last 15 years.
 They can’t build homes fast enough here.